-These are potential sources of DNA; however, in property crime calls, the NCSBI does not process items for DNA due to cost and time and FSD does not routinely seize these items for crimes of this nature.
+These are potential sources of DNA; however, in property crime calls, the NCSBI does not process items for DNA due to cost and time and Forensic Services Division does not routinely seize these items for crimes of this nature.
 DNA testing is very costly and time consuming.
 Currently there is a backlog for testing for DNA at the NCSBI on major crimes.
 Not feasible in MIP, Auto B/E, Larceny, HBL, etc.

 Shoe prints/tire treads: